Kepmon/Caloric_calculator/README.md

 [The old version of this website](https://kepmon.github.io/Caloric_calculator/) was created to practice some JS during my learning process.

 **UPDATE**
 Currently, the project is being refactored to assure better standards of code quality, maintability, and accessibility.

+The most of the [current version of this website](https://clever-naiad-d0b904.netlify.app/) has already been finished coding but it still presents some layout, code quality and accessibility issues, and the form submission hasn't still been handled.

 The rest of this README will be updated at the end of the refactoring process.
 *End of update*

 However, I found this kind of website actually needed since most websites I saw on calculating caloric intake usually lack some important questions, such as: